EN

 Search

-Scientists are working to create a textile material that generates energy through movement and temperature changes.
+Scientists are working to create a textile material for the US Navy Seals.

 "Imagine if everything we wear could generate energy from movement or temperature differences—it's promising," says a researcher about the fabric.
 (Photo: Getty Images)